radekska/django-app-with-TDD/README.md

-Code repository for Test-Driven Development With Python book.
+Code repository for "Test-Driven Development With Python" book.